Thank You, Thank You, Thank You

 Back from my hiatus

-To the three people who visit this site, thank you for reading!
+To the three people who visit this site, thank you!
 And sorry for my absence.
-I’ve been busy killing shit at wok, while also dealing with the agony and heartache of enduring some serious, grade-A professional fuckery.
+I’ve been busy killing shit at wok while dealing with some grade-A fuckery.
+As Bitmoji Me would say,

 IMG_4125